partic2/PxpRpc/documents/RpcMessageFrameFormat.md

 "reference slots capacity" indicate how many slots can client use.
 Client should ensure that the slot address is less than this value.
 */

-//function:buffer enable write buffer for session match the bufferedSessionMask), for version>=1.1. struct buffer_request{
+/* function:sequence.
+Requests with same sid(session&0xffffff00) ,
+which match the sessionMask, will be executed in sequence (executed after last queued request finished). , for version>=1.1.
+*/
+struct buffer_request{
     struct{
-        uint8_t opcode;  // 8
+        uint8_t opcode;  // 9
         uint8_t id1;
         uint16_t id2;
     } session;
-    //server should buffer writing data for session match the bufferedSessionMask(SA:about session mask) uint32_t bufferedSessionMask;
+    //(SA:about session mask)
+    uint32_t sessionMask;
+};
+//sequence has no response.

+//function:buffer. switch write buffer(enable or disable, depend on current status), for version>=1.1.
+This is optional function, server can do nothing for this request struct buffer_request{
+    struct{
+        uint8_t opcode;  // 10
+        uint8_t id1;
+        uint16_t id2;
+    } session;
 };
 //buffer has no response.